mbraekman/mbraekman.github.io/_posts/2021-06-08-Azure AD Lookups Security Loophole.md

 tags: [Azure AD, Security]
 ---

-When you are lacking sufficient access rights to read Azure AD, there are workarounds you can use (Azure CLI/PowerShell/..) to assign roles to users/service principals, considering you are able to provide the correct objectId's.
+When you are lacking sufficient access rights to read Azure AD, there are workarounds you can use (*Azure CLI/PowerShell/..*) to make modifications to users/service principals/.., considering you can provide the correct objectId's.

-Obtaining these IDs can be difficult without read-access to Azure AD, however, there are some PowerShell commands you could use to obtain these values.
+Obtaining these IDs can be difficult without read-access to Azure AD, however, using the proper PowerShell commands you will be able to obtain these values even when you are lacking said access.

 ## Steps
 - [Getting Started](#getting-started)